 As of December 31, 2022, we had federal and state NOL carryforwards in the United States of \$63.8 million and \$64.4 million, respectively, and cumulative carryforward tax losses in the UK of \$187.9 million, which we expect to be available to reduce future taxable income subject to any relevant restrictions (including those in the U.S. and UK that limit the percentage of taxable income that can be reduced by NOLs and carried forward losses).
 The U.S. federal and state NOLs incurred prior to January 1, 2018 in the amount of approximately \$1.0 million and \$0.8 million, respectively, will begin to expire in 2036.
 U.S. federal NOLs generated after December 31, 2017 are not subject to expiration but such NOLs may only offset 80% of taxable income for taxable years beginning after December 31, 2020.
-As of December 31, 2022, we also had orphan drug and research and development credits in the U.S. in the amount of \$9.4 million and research and development credits in the UK of \$2.4 million.
-The UK carryforward tax losses will continue indefinitely, subject to relevant restrictions, under current UK legislation.
+As of December 31, 2022, we also had orphan drug and research and development credits in the U.S. in the amount of \$9.4 million and research and development credits in the U.S. in the amount of \$9.4 million and research and development credits in the U.S. in the amount of \$9.4 million and research and to relevant restrictions, under current UK legislation.